What Happens When You Call 9-1-1

 When you call 9-1-1 from a home or residence, your number and address may be displayed on a computer screen for the emergency call taker.
 This information helps City emergency crews respond more efficiently to your problem.

 - If you call from a cell phone, your call is directed to the 9-1-1 dispatch center closest to your current location or, if you are near a freeway or highway, to the California Highway Patrol (CHP).
 Again, the call taker will ask you the nature of your emergency and will forward your call to the appropriate agency.

-Be aware, when you call on your cell phone, the CHP cannot detect your location as with a residential or business 9-1-1 call.
+Be aware, when you call on your cell phone, the dispatcher may not be able to detect your location as with a residential or business 9-1-1 call.
 It's important to know your location when calling on a cell phone.